Show of Hands: History

-Offered a gig at the Wimborne Festival in 1986, Steve Knightley called on his old friends Warwick Downes (double bass) and Martin Bradley (concertina) to join him for that event.
+Offered a gig at the Wimborne Festival in 1986, Steve Knightley called on his old friends Warwick Downes (double bass) and Martin Bradley (concertina) to join him.
 They performed as Show of Hands, a name chosen by Knightley who liked its democratic implications.
-Another of Knightley’s old friends, Phil Beer, was in the audience.
-Impressed by the quality of Knightley’s self-penned songs and by Exile in particular, Beer suggested they form a duo and offered to try and get them some gigs.
+Another of Knightley's old friends, Phil Beer, resided in the audience.
+Impressed by the quality of Knightley's self-penned songs (Exile in particular), Beer suggested they form a duo and offered to try and get them some gigs.

-The pair had first met in the early seventies when both were in their early teens and performing on the thriving Devon folk circuit.
+The pair had first met in the early 70's when both were in their early teens and performing on the thriving Devon folk circuit.
 Beer was gigging extensively with Colin Wilson (guitar) in their duo 'Odd Folk'.
-Knightley, in 'Gawain', was working his way through the Penguin Book of English Folk Songs, with Paul Downes (Warwick’s brother) on guitar and John 'Bat' Evans on fiddle.
+Knightley, in 'Gawain', was working his way through the Penguin Book of English Folk Songs, with Paul Downes (Warwick's brother) on guitar and John 'Bat' Evans on fiddle.
 At this time Knightley began experimenting with writing his own songs.

 Relocating to Coventry to study politics and history at Lanchester Polytechnic College, Knightley started a folk club there.
 Beer and Downes, gigging as a duo were frequent visitors.

 Continuing his studies at Sussex University, Knightley formed a duo with Warwick Downes, during which time he penned his narrative folk 'opera' Tall Ships.
-This he later performed on Richard Digance's Capital Radio show, with his then neighbour, the actor Jim Carter (Downton Abbeys Mr. Carson) reading the opening poem, 'The Wrecker’s Prayer'.
+This he later performed on Richard Digance's Capital Radio show, with his then neighbour, the actor Jim Carter (who plays Mr Carson in Downton Abbey) reading the opening poem, 'The Wrecker's Prayer'.

-Throughout the late '70s and early '80s Beer and Knightley would stand in as needed in each other's bands when they were playing in London.
+Throughout the late 1970s and early 1980s Beer and Knightley would stand in as needed in each other's bands when they were playing in London.
 Here Knightley "stormed the indie rock circuit" In four bands The Cheats', 'Total Strangers', 'Short Stories' and 'The West' and Beer gigged with folk legends Johnny Coppin, Ashley Hutchings’ The Albion Band, Mike Oldfield and his own 'The Arizona Smoke Revue'.

-In 1986 Knightley moved to rural Dorset with his first wife Simone to run the remote 'Catsley House' as a whole-food guest-house.
+In 1986, Knightley moved to rural Dorset with his first wife Simone to run the remote 'Catsley House' as a whole-food guest-house.
 Here, in January 1987, following their fateful Wimborne Festival meeting, Beer and Knightley set up in a studio above the garage to record the songs that as Show of Hands they were now honing live.

 Their first release, Show of Hands (on cassette only), sold out over the course of their live shows.
-Playing every gig on the folk circuit they knew so well from their teenage years, they realised that audiences tend to favour familiarity over novelty.
+Playing every gig on the folk circuit they knew well from their teenage years, they realised that audiences tend to favour familiarity over novelty.
 So, the pair initially slipped original songs into a set of folk standards.
 But by the end of the decade the folk standards barely featured in their shows.
 This is testimony to Knightley’s ability to write original songs that become instant classics.
 For instance, The Galway Farmer has appeared in at least one list of traditional Irish tunes though Knightley wrote it in 1994.